★ BEST INVESTING TOOLS COMPARISON ★

 What's the difference between Morningstar Investor and Quicken (Simplifi & Classic)?

-Is Morningstar Investor or Quicken (Simplifi & Classic) free to use?
+How much do Morningstar Investor and Quicken (Simplifi & Classic) cost?

 Should I choose Morningstar Investor or Quicken (Simplifi & Classic)?